celanthe/dev-docs/docs/home/console.md

 Once the desired devices have been moved to the Group, click **Save**.

 You can also create a new group when creating a new [Provisioning Template](./console.md#provisioning-templates).
-In the Group section on the new template, you can create a group such that any device provisioned using the said template will fall in the newly created and selected group.
+In the Group section on the new template, you can create a group such that any device provisioned using said template will fall under the newly created and selected group.

 ### Moving Devices Between Groups

 Moving devices from one group to another group requires two steps:

-   - First remove the device or devices from the group they are in.
+   - First, remove the device or devices from the group they are in.
 This will move them to the Default group.
    - Navigate to the destination group and add the devices from the Default group.

 To remove one or more devices from a group, first click **View Details** for that group in the group’s tile:

 ![Groups](./assets/NewConsole/GroupViewDetails.png)

-Then click the ellipses on the left side of the screen and select **Remove device**.
+Then, click the ellipses on the left side of the screen and select **Remove dDevice**.

 ![Groups](./assets/NewConsole/GroupRemoveDevice.png)

 Your screen is now in multi-select mode.
-Click on each device you wish to remove from the group.
+Click on each device you would like to remove from the group.

 ![Groups](./assets/NewConsole/GroupManageSelect.png)

-Click on the **Remove selected devices** button in the bottom right hand corner.
-The following dialog will appear asking you to confirm the deletion.
+Click on the **Remove Selected Devices** button in the bottom right hand corner.
+The following dialog will appear asking you to confirm the deletion:

 ![Groups](./assets/NewConsole/DeviceDeleteConfirm.png)

-You will then see a success toast message in the bottom left corner of your screen.
+You will then see a 'Success' toast message confirmation on the bottom left corner of your screen.
 The devices are now in the Default group.

-You can also remove individual devices by clicking on the ellipses on the device’s tile and click on **Remove from group**.
+You can also remove individual devices by clicking on the ellipses on the device’s tile and click on **Remove From Group**.
 This is also available in the [Devices view](./console.md#devices).

 ![Groups](./assets/NewConsole/DeviceRemoveGroup.png)

-Now click **View Details** for the group you want to move these devices to.
-Click on the **Add device** button.
+Click **View Details** for the group you want to move these devices to.
+Click on the **Add Device** button.

 ![Groups](./assets/NewConsole/AddDevice.png)

-Now use the same process to add the desired devices to move to the group from the Default Group as described in [Creating a Group](./console.md#creating-a-group).
+You can then use the same process to add the desired devices to a new group from the Default Group as described in [Creating a Group](./console.md#creating-a-group).

 ### Deleting a Group